 Where did the Maltese come from?
 Not surprisingly, the Maltese 'origin' stories vary according to the description of the Maltese and where they came from.

 Maltese called the: "Ye Ancient Dogge of Malta" is older than history itself, a living artifact from a time when a civilization was defined by its myths, and when praying to a golden idol of a dog wouldn’t raise an eyebrow.
 It is stated that the Maltese descends from one of the most ancient dog breeds to be found in recorded history.
-Estimated that the breed originated around 600 B.C.
+Estimated that the breed originated around 600 B.C. with some written accounts of being 350 BC.
 That's over 10 thousand years ago!